myistudio/SalonManagement/replit.md

 - July 13, 2025.
 Enhanced security architecture with store-specific access control, password hashing consistency (bcrypt), and session management improvements
 - July 13, 2025.
 Fixed staff password hashing to use bcrypt consistently across authentication and staff creation systems
 - July 13, 2025.
 Implemented permission-based route protection for all sensitive operations including billing, inventory management, customer data, and reporting
+- July 13, 2025.
+Updated role terminology from "cashier" to "executive" throughout the system for better professional designation
+- July 13, 2025.
+Enhanced billing staff assignment to show only executives and managers from respective store for service commission/rating tracking
 ```

 ## User Preferences